fburic/pandance/doc/source/usage/getting_started.rst

 .. warning::

-    Since this Pandance operation allows any user-specified matching relation, there is no way of avoiding a Cartesian join of the two join columns (comparing everything with everything).
+    Since this Pandance operation allows any user-specified matching condition, there is no way of avoiding a Cartesian join of the two join columns (comparing everything with everything).
     This will likely consume all available memory for large data sets,